PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 You can set your site availabilty to control student access:

-- **Private**: students can see the site in their Course list, but can't enter it.
+- **Closed**: students can see the site in their Course list, but can't enter it.
 - **Open**: students can see and enter the site.

 !!!
 Warning